Info for

 • Automated machining companies

-Your learning experience will be complemented by a mandatory 80-hour field placement related to your program of study.
-Placement provides students with relevant work experience and can be completed in various ways.
-Students are encouraged to search for their own positions in order to enhance their job search skills while in consultation with a program-specific placement advisor.
+Your learning experience in the Electromechanical Engineering Technology program will be complemented by a mandatory 80-hour field placement related to your program of study.
+Placement provides students with relevant experience in the day-to-day work of being an electromechanical engineering technician and can be completed in various ways.
+Students are encouraged to search for their own positions in order to enhance their job search skills in consultation with a program-specific placement advisor.

 Program Transfer, Degree Completion and Additional Credentials